Children in Worship

 Jesus said, “Let the little children come to me and do not stop them, for it is such as these that the Kingdom of Heaven belongs.” -Matthew 19:14

 St. Luke’s is joyously a multi-generational congregation committed to nurturing children and youth in the Christian faith through participation in the worship service, Sunday School, confirmation classes, social activities and fellowship.
 All children and youth are invited to participate in the beginning of the worship service each Sunday, including a “Time With Our Children” when Christian Education Coordinator Marin Miller shares a story or object lesson, and after which they are welcome to participate in Sunday School with Marin, Lydia and Tiggy.

-Sunday School with Marin and Lydia
+Sunday School with Marin

 On any given Sunday morning at St. Luke’s, you can find all the grade-school children in Sunday School up and moving in the Spirit, having fun together actively exploring the living word of God.
 Literally.
 We live it by acting out the Bible stories- taking turns embodying the people and their journeys connecting to God.

 “Who wants to play Mary this time?
 Who wants to play Martha?
 Who wants to play Jesus?”
 “What did it feel like when Samuel heard his name called by God in the night?”

 “What was going through that child’s heart when he shared his five small loaves of bread and two fish with Jesus and the masses?”